mitalrs/Spotify-clone/README.md

 <a href="https://jsonhero.io/">JSON Hero</a> : JSON Hero makes reading and understand JSON files easy by giving you a clean and beautiful UI packed with extra features. an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed.

+<a href="https://developer.spotify.com/console/browse/">find API for playlist and albums</a> : developer.spotify/console/browse